sevonj/titomachine/README.md

 Features:
 - Builtin code editor and compiler
 - Extended syntax with improvements such as hex support.
+- Fast emulation: At the time of writing this, the interpreted CPU reaches 180 MIPS on my laptop.

 This is work in progress, but for simple usage it should work fine; I used it for my TiTo course assignments.
 However, please don't rely solely on this for your course.
 I take no responsibility.
 If you intend to do something advanced, you may come across unfinished features.